Daniel J. Frey

 Common sense is about the real idea that there is a common good that can be recognized by the average person.

-That the common good is just that "a good" that once deployed, will make a better life for everyone.
+That the common good is just "a good" that, once deployed, will make a better life for everyone.

 It's common sense not to steal.